 As a last note, a last will and testament should certainly be set up for anyone over the age of 18.
 Death is the one inevitable that no-one can run away from.
 While it’s not exactly a hot topic around the dinner table, getting your estate in order will help you have peace of mind that after you’re gone, your family is cared for.

-The Micklin Law Group, LLC is a New Jersey law firm specializing in trust and estate planning.
+The Micklin Law Group, LLC is a New Jersey law firm focusing exclusively on family law for men and fathers.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
-Brad has a special expertise in working with many clients planning estates and drafting wills.
-You can read more on this topic by visiting our Estate Planning blog.
+Brad has experience working with many clients planning estates and drafting wills.
 To set up a consultation, call 973-562-0100.